 It’s amazing how quickly you mentally adjust to pregnancy.
 Especially when every changing smell makes you want to vomit.
 A constant reminder.
 I started to think through the next 8 months as a pregnant lady… sometimes consciously, sometimes unconsciously.
 March seemed nice.
 Not a dead-of-winter baby where you’re trapped inside for months with your 3 children under the age of 4.
 But not a mid-to-late summer baby where I have to be 3rd trimester ginormous through summer.
 (I am a HOT pregnant lady.
 And I don’t mean sexy-hot.
 I mean turn-up-the-AC-I-feel-like-i’m-suddenly-en-fuego hot.
 My poor husband.
 As I blasted the air conditioning in the car last week, he muttered, “This is my least favorite part.
 Besides labor.”
 It’s our ongoing joke that my pregnancies are hard on him.
 But seriously.)

 We talked to Addie about it.
 Every day she’d ask, “Is there a baby in your tummy, Mommy?
 Can I see it?”
-Since the answer is an obvious no, she settled for this 2 minute long video about what’s happening from weeks 1-9 of a baby’s life in the womb.
-It’s actually really interesting.
+Since the answer is an obvious no, she settled for a Baby Center video about what’s happening from weeks 1-9 of a baby’s life in the womb.
+It was actually really interesting.
 She always would watch it as many times in a row as I’d let her.

 One time, we were driving and Addie said, “When the baby comes out of your tummy, we will have 3 kids and that will be so crazy.”
 I don’t know how she knew that.
 She also told me I’d need to get another car seat.